foxtran/SLB4MPI/README.md

 ### OpenMPI

 - In Fortran, `clean` call is synchonization point.
 In C++, it is an end of scope containing load balancer(s).
-- With OpenMPI 4.1.X, C++ implementations of work stealing load balancer does not work.

 ### IntelMPI